robb-j/chowchow-auth/README.md

 ### Strategies

-Strategies define their own endpoints to perform the authentication and may have required [environment variables](https://nodejs.org/api/process.html#process_process_env) be set.
+Strategies define endpoints to authenticate the client and may have required [environment variables](https://nodejs.org/api/process.html#process_process_env) be set.
+If a required variable isn't set, the chowchow will fail to start.
 Use something like [dotenv](https://npmjs.org/package/dotenv) to load environment variables in from a `.env` file.

 #### Google OAuth

-This strategy adds endpoints to authenticate a client via Google OAuth2.
+This strategy authenticates a client via Google OAuth2.
-One endpoint redirects to google to authenticate and the other validates the redirect back and provides authorization.
+It adds an endpoint to redirect to google to authenticate the client and the another to validate the redirect back and provide authorization.
 By default these endpoints will look like:

 - `GET: /auth/google/request?mode=token`